xaur/decred-proposals/market-makers/arguments.md

 * Better liquidity [helps all](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/82), not just speculators.
 * Side note: comforting those who have liquidity as top priority is a bad selling point for MM.

+> jz: If you were just judging which coins you should take a close look at based on market dynamics, you'd pretty much never end up taking the DCR dive. ([2019-08-26](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15668513928511oqPAT:decred.org))
+> raedah: Thicker books definitely give off the appearance of stronger activity, similar to market cap.
+> bee: people judging coins based on market dynamics - why burn money for them?
+> raedah: As I see it, liquidity begets liquidity refers to the psychological and confidence aspect of the market.
+I agree with you that it doesn't equal a fundamentally different result for coin acquisition, but being that markets themselves are psychologically driven, we cant ignore the mass perception which clearly does drive the market.
+Most outside investors will have a much smaller number of data points to go on when they decide to take their first dip into dcr, compared to the amount of data points decred old timers have.
+Bull markets themselves are the result of this psychology.
+Holders getting involved with decred based on strong market dynamics will beget more holders researching decred as well, creating a virtuous circle. ([2019-08-27](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156693328510476ySLDu:decred.org))
+> max\_bronstein: Think about all of the knowledge we had to acquire before truly understanding why Decred is such a unique project and why DCR stands a chance to become a globally-scaled, non sovereign SoV.
+Having a healthier market just reduces that barrier to entry.

 ## Q & A

 ### Why does it cost so much?